matrix-org/matrix-rust-sdk/crates/matrix-sdk-store-encryption/README.md

 # Encryption scheme

+The central component of the encryption scheme is the `StoreCipher` type, used for both obfuscating keys and encrypting values of the key/value store.
-A `StoreCipher` consists of two randomly generated 32 byte-sized slices.
+A `StoreCipher` object consists of two randomly-generated 32 byte secrets.

-The first 32 bytes are used to encrypt values.
+The first secret is used to encrypt values.
 XChaCha20Poly1305 with a random nonce is used to encrypt each value.
 The nonce is saved with the ciphertext.

-The second 32 bytes are used as a seed to derive table-specific keys, used in keyed hash construction to hash table data.
+The second secret is used as a seed to derive table-specific keys, used to key a keyed hash construction, which is in turn used to hash table data.
 Currently we use blake3 as the keyed hash construction.

 ```text
                 ┌───────────────────────────────────────┐